micmejia/bible-dump/AMPC/Matthew/Matt 27.md

-And one of them immediately ran and took a sponge, soaked it with vinegar (a sour wine), and put it on a reed (staff), and was [^m]about to give it to Him to drink.
+And one of them immediately ran and took a sponge, soaked it with vinegar (a sour wine), and put it on a reed (staff), and was about to give it to Him to drink.